etcd-io/etcd/Documentation/discovery-protocol.md

 ### Heartbeating

-At this point you will want to heartbeat your registration URL every few hours.
-This will be done via a Go routine inside of etcd.
+At this point etcd will start heart beating to your registration URL.
+The protocol uses a heartbeat so permanently deleted nodes get slowly removed from the discovery information cluster.

+The heartbeat interval is about once per day and the TTL is one week.
+This should give a sufficiently wide window to protect against a discovery service taking a temporary outage yet provide adequate cleanup.